 - undertake a part time, school based apprenticeship as part of VCE or VCAL which enables students to enjoy the dual status of both student and employee.

 In addition to the extensive academic learning program offered to senior students, other programs delivered aim to provide opportunities for students to further develop skills necessary for a successful transition into the adult world – whether that involves further learning at the tertiary level or entry to the world of work.

-Lyndhurst Secondary College is celebrating the first year of operation of the Cranbourne Region Trades Skills Centre.
+Lyndhurst Secondary College is celebrating its second year of operation of the Cranbourne Region Trades Skills Centre.
 Students from Year’s 10,11 and 12 have participated in Automotive Studies (pre vocational) certificate classes for their first and second year qualification.
-In addition, students from partner schools partook in the program for 2018 and Lyndhurst looks forward to this partnership continuing into 2019.
+In addition, students from partner schools partook in the program in 2018 and we looks forward to this partnership continuing into 2019 and beyond.

 We have high expectations of our senior students and regard them as responsible young adults who are committed to achieving success at school and always willing to do their very best.
 Senior students are encouraged to demonstrate the following attributes:

 - an enthusiasm for learning,